Oxycodone sustained-release tabletsPronunciation

 Seek medical attention right away if any of these SEVERE side effects occur:

-Constipation; dizziness; drowsiness; dry mouth; headache; mild itching; mild stomach pain; nausea; sweating; tiredness; vomiting; weakness.
+Constipation; dizziness; drowsiness; dry mouth; headache; nausea; sweating; vomiting; weakness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue); abnormal sighing; burning, numbness, or tingling; chest pain; confusion; difficulty urinating; fainting; fast, slow, or irregular heartbeat; fever or chills; hallucinations; memory problems; mental or mood changes (eg, agitation, depression); seizures; severe dizziness, drowsiness, or light-headedness; severe or persistent stomach pain, constipation, or vomiting; shortness of breath; slow, difficult, or shallow breathing; swelling of the hands, ankles, or feet; tremor; trouble talking, thinking, or walking; vision changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); abnormal snoring or sighing; confusion; difficulty urinating; fainting; fast, slow, or irregular heartbeat; hallucinations; mental or mood changes; seizures; severe dizziness, drowsiness, or light-headedness; severe or persistent stomach pain, nausea, or constipation; shortness of breath; slow or shallow breathing; tremor; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.